-Typora supports you to export current document into PDF, HTML, HTML (without styles) and Image format.
+Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

-More formats (like Word, RTF, etc) are supported via pandoc, after you install pandoc, those format are supported out-of-box.
+More formats (like Word, RTF, etc) are supported via pandoc.
+After you have installed pandoc, these formats are supported in Typora.

 → Export

-You can export current file again using previous successful export command by clicking File
+You can export the current file again using the most recent previous successful export command by clicking File

 → Export